 They came up with the circular pieces that you see in the picture to get the same reception of outdated legacy antennas.
 They also included a diplexer.
 This allows them to conquer the issue of combining UHF and VHF on the same antenna.
 No other antenna in its category can rival its compact design or power.

-The price on the Clearstream is right, the technology in it is brilliant making it small in size and it can be used indoors or outdoors.
+The price on the Clearstream is right, the technology in it is brilliant making it small and it can be used indoors or outdoors.

-It’s pretty straight forward.
+What comes in the box?
 You get the antenna itself, which is 20″ x 12″ (35″ with raised dipoles).
 There is assembly required.
 It was a piece of cake.
-It took me 10-15 minutes tops and I was out installing it.
+It took me 10-15 minutes tops and I was installing it.

 It does include a 20″ j-mount pole that is coated to work in all weather conditions.
 It DOES NOT include a coax cable.
 Not a big deal, most of you will have it lying around or you can buy it for a cheap price.

 I bought my 21 foot coax cable from a local hardware store for $21.
 You can get it cheaper than that online, but I was in a hurry.

 You have a few choices for installation.
 If your tv has a clear line of site to a window in the direction of the tv towers you can put it right next to the TV.
 I am very specific about this because I tested it.
 I had it hung off my Tivo Roamio Dvr just to test it at first.

 I received a few channels inside right away that were clear as a bell.
 One of the kids walked in front of it and stood there and bam, the signal was distorted.